Optimum Nutrition Gold Standard Review Singapore

 Here's what nobody tells you about actually using protein powder in Singapore's climate and gym culture.

 Flavour fatigue hits faster in heat.
-That Double Rich Chocolate might taste great for the first month, but tropical weather makes rich flavours cloying quickly.
+Double Rich Chocolate might taste great for the first month, but tropical weather makes rich flavours cloying quickly.
 I rotate between 2-3 different flavours or brands to avoid burnout.
 Vanilla is the most versatile — you can add fruit, coffee, or cocoa powder to change it up.

 Don't pre-mix for later.
 Singapore's humidity means pre-mixed shakes go bad fast, even refrigerated.
 I learned this after getting mild food poisoning from a shake I'd mixed 6 hours earlier.
 Always mix fresh, drink immediately, or use RTD options for convenience.